zsiki/Find-GCP/README.md

-  --refwin REFWIN       Window size for subpixel refinement, default 5 --maxiter MAXITER     Stop criteria for subpixel process, default 30 --minacc MINACC       Stop criteria for subpixel process, default 0.1 -l, --list            output dictionary names and ids and exit
+  --refwin REFWIN       Window size for subpixel refinement, default 5 --maxiter MAXITER     Stop criteria for subpixel process, default 30 --minacc MINACC       Stop criteria for subpixel process, default 0.1

 ```

-Parameters from *winmin* to *minacc* are customizable parameters for ArUco detection
+Parameters from *winmin* to *minacc* are customizable parameters for ArUco
-and are explaned in the OpenCV
+detection and are explaned in the OpenCV
 [Aruco documentation](https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html).
 The two most important parameters are *minrate* and *ignore*.
 Usually the
 default values of these parameters are not perfect.